 The professor highlighted the inconclusive nature of the reports, as recognized by Father Rene Laurentin, who has been the most famous defender of Medjugorje in the world:

 Professor Kammerer prepared a critical report on these Italian works and on those of the French team (at issue in our book: Henri Joyeux and Rene Laurentin Études médicales...) and proposed to discuss it with the International Medical Committee of Lourdes, at its meeting of 20-21 September 1986, at Lourdes. [...]
 The findings of the President Kammerer remain cautious.
 The philosophical positions of the eminent psychiatrist are in the critical current in respect of apparitions and miracles.

 [R. Laurentin, Dernières nouvelles de Medjugorje, No 7, O.E.I.L., Paris, December 1988, pp. 24-25]

-The report at issue was published by the Bishopric of Mostar.
+The report at issue was published on the website of the Bishopric of Mostar (on 10 June 2011).

 Here it is:

 Lourdes International Medical Committee

 This year, as had been decided for a long time, the Committee meeting has been held in Lourdes, 20 and 21 September 1986 [...]